Pauliemv/Pauliemv/README.md

 - 👋 Hi, I’m @Pauliemv
-- 👀 I’m interested in building an augmented reality app for food recognition.
-- 🌱 I don't have any background in coding, so I’m currently learning
+- 🌱 I don't have any background in coding, so I’m currently learning.
+- 👀 I use several AI to help writing codes for me, start from some easy tasks, so I can follow easily.
+- 💞️ Now I’m building a mobile app for managing a reosrt That I'm a member of the management team.
-- 💞️ I’m looking to collaborate on creating this app.
+- I'm looking to collaborate on creating this app.
+It's gonna be fun.
 - 📫 You can reach me on pongbol@gmail.com

 <!---